Electromagnetic compatibility of multimedia equipment (MME) – Emission requirements

 EN 55032, the European harmonized standards adoption of CISPR 32 and applies to Multimedia Equipment (MME), including equipment that falls within the scope of CISPR 22 and CISPR 13.
 Procedures are given for the laboratory measurement (on site testing excluded) of the levels of spurious signals generated by the MME and limits are specified within the standard for protection of radio services in industrial, commercial or residential environments.

-The standard is produced by CENELEC, the European Committee for Electrotechnical Standardization.
-CENELEC is the European organization responsible for standardization in the electrotechnical engineering field.
+CENELEC, the European Committee for Electrotechnical Standardization, has produced this standard.
+It is the European organization responsible for standardization in the electrotechnical engineering field.

-The intention of this publication is to establish requirements that provide adequate protection to the radio spectrum and allow radio service to operate as intended without debilitating interference.
-In addition the standard provides procedures to ensure repeatability and reproduction of test results.
+This publication aims to establish requirements that provide adequate protection to the radio spectrum and allow radio service to operate as intended without debilitating interference.
+It provides procedures to ensure repeatability and reproduction of test results.

 Compliance with this standard gives partial presumption of conformity with the European EMC Directive, 2014/30/EU.
 Most products will also require assessment to an applicable immunity standard (such as EN55024 or 55035), for immunity to electromagnetic interference and transient phenomenon.
 Additionally, devices powered via the A.C. mains, may require additional testing for power line harmonics and power line flicker.